How to Attract Corporate Entertainment Bookers

-In all instances, entertainment falls into two categories – stage-based and walkabout or mix-and-mingle.
-If you can adapt your act to cater for both, then so much the better!
+In all instances, entertainment falls into three categories – stage-based, walkabout or mix-and-mingle or zoom/online entertainment.
+If you can adapt your act to cater to all of these, then so much the better!

 Image is Everything

 Professional, sophisticated, polished, slick, memorable – when we think of corporate entertainment these are the words that spring to mind.
 There is no doubt that how you look and how you present yourself makes a huge difference in this world.
 So take a really good look at your image and make sure it represents every one of the words above.
 A theme or costume can help to give your act this sort of edge – perhaps with some vintage style and glamour.

 Once you’re confident that you’re look is corporate-world-ready, it’s time to start looking at your promotional materials.
-Your Entertainers Worldwide profile does most of the hard work for you, giving you a really professional-looking page to attract your bookers – but your photos and videos will also need to look the part.
+Your Entertainers Worldwide profile does most of the hard work for you, giving you a really professional-looking page to attract your bookers – but your promotional photos and videos will also need to look the part.

 Are your photos clear, do they show you at your best and are you in an environment that will appeal to these bookers?
 A beautiful photo of you on stage at a kid’s party is great as a way to attract the Mums and Dads market, but if you want high-paying corporate clients then you need to show them a different side.
 The same applies to your videos – shaky, grainy footage of you singing in a bar, or performing in your house will do far more harm than good to get those singing gigs in.
 For some good tips on getting really professional promotional materials, read out blogs on creating videos and getting just the right photos.